talaria0101/kradiant/README.md

 # kradiant
-A mapping tool for CoD 1/UO written in Rust, derived from [NRC (tag: 20250805)](https://github.com/Garux/netradiant-custom/tree/20250805).
+A mapping tool for CoD 1/UO written in Rust, inspired by [netradiant-custom](https://github.com/Garux/netradiant-custom).

 Just created this repository to share progress and maybe get help easily if needed.
 Otherwise, this project is far from testing stage (like a light year away).